N/A

 1. Highlight Academic Excellence

 Shine the spotlight on your outstanding academic achievements, including top grades, relevant coursework, and any academic honors you've earned.
-Showcasing your intellectual prowess can compensate for a lower HEC Paris MiM GMAT score.
+Showcasing your intellectual prowess can strengthen your overall application despite a lower HEC Paris MiM GMAT score.

 2. Showcase Professional Success

 Highlight your professional experience prominently, especially if you've excelled in your field or taken on leadership roles.
 Highlight specific projects, achievements, and the impact you've made.
-Demonstrating strong professional skills can offset a lower HEC Paris MiM GMAT score.
+Demonstrating strong professional skills can strengthen your overall application despite a lower HEC Paris MiM GMAT score.

 3 Highlight Personal Achievements